-To our oldest and best friends in the world – Wanda Schneller, Anne Marie Willan, Katie Perri and Avital Lugassy – thank you for being a part of this journey with us, for the listens and feedback along the way, for your fierce loyalty and love and for all the laughs and memories we have made together.
+To our oldest and best friends in the world – Avital Lugassy and Katie Perri – thank you for being a part of this journey with us, for the listens and feedback along the way, for your fierce loyalty and love and for all the laughs and memories we have made together.
 We love you all deeply.

 And last but not least – to each and every one of you who listens to and enjoys our music, who comes to see us play, who shares a word or story to let us know we are understood and gotten and that our music means something – thank you from the bottom of our hearts – you’re why we do this.

 Kris and Dee